shoganhennessy/Econ_text_data/Blog_post_exploration/2_RePEc_listings.md

 </p>

-The above shows means of yearly and cumulative citations across every author following their first publication.
+The above shows mean yearly citations across every author following their first publication.
 Be aware that the measure considers citations of papers, so that citations are attributed to the year of publication and not the year of citation being made.<sup id="a3">[3](#f1)</sup>

 My data set of papers is formatted at the individual paper level (each row is a paper), so that summary statistics on this only consider years